A semiparametric generalized exponential regression model with a principled distance-based prior

-In Figure \ref{fig:PC_pdf} we illustrate $\pi(\alpha)$ for different hyperparameter specifications $\theta$.
-We notice a proportional relationship between the value of $\theta$ and the extent of contraction to the base model.
-As the value of $\theta$ decreases, the tails become heavier, resulting in reduced contraction towards the base model.
-We also observe that for $\theta \leq 4/3$, the mode of the PDF occurs at a value of $\alpha$ less than one, but for $\theta \geq 4/3$, the mode is at $\alpha = 1$ (Figure \ref{fig:PC_pdf}).
-One might expect the prior would have mode at $\alpha = 1$ irrespective of the value of $\theta$.
-Here, we do not necessarily need the mode at $\alpha$ = 1, and rather we should rely on a prior that is consistent with the principles of PC prior.
+Figure \ref{fig:PC_pdf} illustrates $\pi(\alpha)$ for different hyperparameter specifications $\alpha_0$.
+We notice a proportional relationship between the value of $\alpha_0$ and the extent of contraction to the base model.
+As the value of $\alpha_0$ decreases, the tails become heavier, resulting in reduced contraction towards the base model.
+We also observe that for $\alpha_0 \leq 4/3$, the mode of the density function occurs at a value of $\alpha$ less than one, but for $\alpha_0 \geq 4/3$, the mode is at $\alpha = 1$.
+While one might expect the prior would have mode at $\alpha = 1$ irrespective of the value of $\alpha_0$, we do not necessarily need the mode at $\alpha$ = 1, and rather, we should rely on a prior that is consistent with the principles of PC prior.